The UK eCKD Guide

 What are some limitations of the Kidney Failure Risk Equation?

 • As KFRE uses eGFR and urine ACR to make a prediction, the same limitations for eGFR and urine ACR are also applicable to KFRE.
 Examples include assessment of patients at extremes of weight or muscle mass, or where a patient is being assessed in the context of acute kidney injury, or for ACR where a patient has a urinary tract infection.
-Please see the sections on eGFR and albuminuria for further explanation.
+Please see the measurement of kidney function sections on eGFR and albuminuria for further explanation.

 • KFRE should always be viewed in the context of the individual, their comorbidities, and their risk of dying from other causes over a period of the next two/five years.

 • There has been limited specific validation of the KFRE in primary renal pathologies such as glomerulonephritis, cystic kidney disease and vasculitis.
-Therefore, in these groups caution should be used when making predictions based on
+Therefore, in these groups caution should be used when making predictions based on KFRE.

 More detailed information on KFRE including its development is available here.